JuliaTelecom/AbstractSDRs_rx_ascii_art_dft/README.md

 ## Use

 The package relies on both AbstractSDRs for SDR management and UnicodePlots for the REPL rendering.
-No functions are exported and the spcetrum can be obtained with the following command
+No functions are exported and the spectrum can be obtained with the following command